evanx/rquery/google-authenticator.md

 const googleChartUrl = 'http://chart.googleapis.com/chart?chs=200x200&chld=M|0&cht=qr&chl=' + otpauth;
 ```

-In practice, you'll want to use a QR code rendering library.
+You'll want to use a QR code rendering library to present this to the user e.g. upon registration.

 You will also need a TOTP library to verify the 6 digit token that the user reads off their Google Authenticator when they login.